omerbaldo/MultiThreaded-Banking-System/README.md

   server.c

-Worked on client side. stuck on creating a connection structure to make a socket to server also stuck on how client would need a thread
+Still on client side.
+Got connection to look ok. need to work on writing to a buffer, signaling when threads are created, and writing the input/output funcitons.